Fingal Bay: Lighthouse

 As early as 1857, the need for a lighthouse on Point Stephens was identified, due to the proximity to the entrance of Port Stephens, and the dangers of the local coastline to ships.
 A 21 m high stone lighthouse was subsequently constructed in 1862.
-In 1973 the lighthouse keeper was replaced by automaded system powered by solar.
+In 1973 the lighthouse keeper was replaced by automated system powered by solar.
 The light is 38 m above mean sea level and has a range of 28 km.

 Transport

 Port Stephens Coaches operate local services to Newcastle as well as an express service to Sydney.